 Awty’s high school program leads to graduates earning two of three distinct, overlapping diplomas.
 Students entering the 9th grade choose to follow one of two academic paths; both lead to the American High School Diploma, but they separately also culminate in either the International Baccalaureate Diploma or the French Baccalauréat Diploma, accredited by the French Ministry of Education.
 While the American Diploma is credit based and internally monitored, both the IB and French Bac exams are objectively assessed by outside examiners, adding credibility to Awty’s superior results in these programs.
 For specific information regarding the overall curriculum and the two programs, please visit the IB or the French Bac.

 Recognizing the value of social education, the Upper School utilizes a small-group advisory program designed by the school’s counselors to augment what teachers inject into their daily lessons, and further reinforced by student council directed assemblies addressing topics such as tolerance or integrity.
 Freshmen all take a first term course called ‘Real Life’ in which students are introduced to stress management, time management, managing peer pressure, and other current issues.
-Senior - Freshmen Girls’ Night In is a female-only evening event founded by a group of 12th grade girls over 16 years ago to peer-mentor their “sisters” upon entry into high school, largely run by the senior girls themselves and facilitated by the school counselor.
+Senior - Freshmen Girls’ Night In is a female-only evening event founded by a group of 12th grade girls 20 years ago to peer-mentor their “sisters” upon entry into high school, largely run by the senior girls themselves and facilitated by the school counselor.
 Freedom from Chemical Dependency (FCD) is an organization which travels worldwide to engage in drug education in secondary schools.
-Awty has employed this group for almost 20 years with consistently positive feedback from the students, faculty, and parents.
+Awty has employed this group for over 25 years with consistently positive feedback from the students, faculty, and parents.